CipherOne/swiftprotocol/README.md

 * Identity Providers should shield Citizens from the knowledge that there is a one-week incubation period and that transactions can take a few seconds to process.
 From the Citizen's perspective, it's important that the UBI appears to function as efficiently as a centralized system.
 In the event something does go wrong, it's the responsibility of the Identity Provider to take the loss to remedy the situation.

 ## Connection To SwiftDemand
 This Protocol is simply the protocol that has been outlined above.
-SwiftDemand will be the initial Identity Provider on this Protocol and all Swifts that exist on SwiftDemand at the time of launching the UBIT Mainnet will be transferred at a 1:1 ratio, Swifts to UBITs.
+The SwiftDemand website will be the initial Identity Provider of this Protocol and all Swifts that exist on SwiftDemand website at the time of launching the UBIT Mainnet will be transferred at a 1:1 ratio, Swifts to UBITs.
 Citizens will be required to undergo stricter Identity Verification requirements at this time to comply with KYC<sup>[[8]](#8)</sup> and AML<sup>[[9]](#9)</sup>.

 ### SwiftDemand Features
-SwiftDemand is designed to be an extremely user-friendly platform that requires no prior knowledge of cryptocurrency--setting the standard for future Identity Providers.
+SwiftDemand is designed to be an extremely user-friendly website and platform that requires no prior knowledge of cryptocurrency--setting the standard for future Identity Providers.
 SwiftDemand provides an API as well as a marketplace to make it as easy as possible to transfer Swifts for goods and services.

 ## References